MegsKunneke/SSS-Development-/README.md

 Seeed Stock Sync App
-The Seeed Stock Sync App is a Ruby on Rails application that retrieves product information from an API and displays it in a user-friendly format.
+The Seeed Stock Sync App is a Ruby on Rails application that retrieves product information from the Seeed API and displays it in a user-friendly format.
 The app fetches product data from the API, processes it, and presents it to the user in an organized manner.

-Features
-Fetches product information from the Seeed API.
-Displays product details, such as name, price, description, and availability.
-Allows users to search for specific products by name or category.
-Provides a user-friendly interface to browse and explore the available products.
 Installation
 To run the Seeed Stock Sync App locally on your machine, follow these steps: